Foursheepsir/chrome_ai/PROJECT_STORY.md

    - **Unified workflows win**

 2. **Privacy Is a Feature**
-   - "On-device" is a selling point
+   - "On-device" is a big selling point
    - Users care about data sovereignty
    - Especially for work/research content